 The country’s coalition government wants to simplify e-invoicing in Germany and is therefore keen to introduce a country-wide approach.
 The aim is not only to help to fight VAT fraud, but also to streamline the process of creating, verifying and sending electronic invoices.

 How does e-invoicing in Germany compare to other European countries?

 Germany is not alone in moving towards mandatory B2B e-invoicing.
 In Italy, Poland and Romania, for example, similar requirements are already in place.
-Meanwhile, several other countries, such as France and Hungary, have publicly announced their intention to introduce similar legislation in the next few years.
+Meanwhile, several other countries, such as France, Belgium and Hungary, have publicly announced their intention to introduce similar legislation in the next few years.

 In short, as illustrated in the graph below, countries across Europe and beyond are moving towards continuous transaction control (CTC).